What is a Shamrock and What Does It Symbolize?

 Shamrock meaning

-The shamrock was a meaningful symbol to the Irish pagans before the arrival of Christianity, due to its connection to the number three.
+As we’ve already mentioned, the shamrock was a meaningful symbol to the Irish pagans before the arrival of Christianity, due to its connection to the number three.
 However, today it’s most commonly associated with Christianity, Ireland and St. Patrick.

-• Emblem of St. Patrick
+1. Emblem of St. Patrick

-The shamrock is the emblem of the patron saint of Ireland – St. Patrick.
+The shamrock is the emblem of the patron saint of Ireland, St. Patrick.
 Legend has it that St. Patrick used the shamrock with its three leaves to explain the Holy Trinity to the Celtic pagans.
 Most portrayals of St. Patrick show him with a cross in one hand and a shamrock in the other.
 Today, people wear green and sport shamrocks on St. Patrick’s Day celebrations.

-• Symbol of Ireland
+2. Symbol of Ireland

 Because of this association with St. Patrick, the shamrock has become the symbol of Ireland.
 During the 1700s, Irish nationalist groups used the shamrock as their emblem, essentially turning it into a national symbol.
-Today, it’s used as a signifier of Irish identity, culture and history.
+Today, it’s used as a signifier of Irish identity, culture, and history.

-• The Holy Trinity
+3. The Holy Trinity

 St. Patrick used the shamrock as a visual representation when teaching the Celtic pagans about the Trinity.
-As such, the shamrock is believed to represent the Father, the Son and the Holy Spirit of Christianity.
+As such, the shamrock is believed to represent the Father, the Son, and the Holy Spirit of Christianity.
 In pagan Ireland, three was an important number.
 The Celts had many triple deities which could have helped St. Patrick in his explanation of the Trinity.

-• Faith, Hope and Love
+4. Faith, Hope and Love

 The three leaves are believed to signify the concepts of faith, hope and love.
-Many Irish brides and grooms include the shamrock in their bouquets and boutonnieres as a symbol of good luck and blessings on their nuptials.
+Many Irish brides and grooms include shamrock in their bouquets and boutonnieres as a symbol of good luck and blessings on their nuptials.

 What’s the Difference Between the Shamrock and Clover?